waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - Interacting from the front moves the bird (Verified at (29, 23) -> move off-screen).
     - Interacting from below at (15, 26) moves the bird to (20, 24) (Verified when bird was at (15, 25) and facing down).
     - Interacting from the side is location-dependent.
 From the right at (16, 29), it resets the puzzle.
 From the left at (14, 29), it makes the bird disappear (progress).
 Interacting from the side at (21, 24) when the bird is at (20, 24) makes it say 'Kwaa!' and disappear, but this ultimately resets the bird to its starting position (15, 25), which is a puzzle reset, not progress.
-    - Stepping on a specific twig pile triggers the Farfetch'd to appear at a new location.
-(Verified: Stepping on (16, 28) makes it appear at (22, 31)).
+    - Failed Hypothesis: Stepping on the twig pile at (16, 28) makes the Farfetch'd appear at (22, 31).
+(Disproven by direct observation on Turn 19061).
 - **Untested Alternatives:** The solution may require a key item (e.g., Squirtbottle), a specific Pokémon move used on the environment, or be time-dependent.
 - **Execution Errors & Failed Hypotheses:**
   - Multiple hypotheses to make a missing Farfetch'd reappear (e.g., map resets, interacting with its empty starting tile, stepping on specific trigger tiles/ledges/twigs) have been tested and disproven.
 These tests were often based on a flawed premise that the bird was not on the map, stemming from state-tracking and positioning errors.